Posted on June 25 2020

 The Flatiron building is one of my favorites in the New York City, and the beading around the bezels in the Wrought pieces are taken from the the details found at the top of the FlatIron.

 Over the years, the collection has become an iconic representation of my brand.
+It's filled with gemstone jewelry and unique, NYC inspired engagement rings.

 It embraces the "modern vintage" feel of my work, creating classic heirlooms that are different from everything else out there.